The Road Less Traveled

 We top off the program with a wild whitewater rafting trip down the Arkansas River, venturing through a high aerial course over the river, soaking in hot springs, and rock climbing along the Continental Divide with 14,000-foot peaks as our backdrop.

-Learn more about “Call of the Wild,” which combines a passion for teen service and veterinary studies with a love of animals and a desire to make a difference in the beautiful Wild West.
-Click on the Description tab below.
+Keep scrolling to learn more about “Call of the Wild,” which combines a passion for teen service and veterinary studies with a love of animals and a desire to make a difference in the beautiful Wild West!

 An Important Note: Due to our respect and desire to provide the best experience for both the young people who join us and the wolves we are caring for, this program is limited to 12 students.
 We strongly encourage you to apply early if you would like to reserve a space on this exceptional experience.

 In the intensity of a single gaze we catch a glimpse of the untamed beauty, power, and mystery of the wild.

 We combine drifting through the dazzling mountain river country of the Arkansas River Valley with the majestic beauty of Colorado’s snow-capped peaks.
 Add the excitement of continuous whitewater on the Arkansas River, one of the best on Earth!

 We experience Great Sand Dunes National Park, an otherworldly landscape of breathtaking dunes up to 750 feet tall, extending mile after mile.

 We soar over a rugged canyon and explore the majestic Rocky Mountains to challenge ourselves and test our limits!